What affects purchasing costs in a restaurant?

 The result is that many restaurants pay more than they need to – without even knowing it.

-There are no shortcuts – but there are clear areas for improvement that have an immediate effect.
+There are no shortcuts – but there are clear areas for improvement that deliver immediate results.

 1. Consolidate your purchases

-By consolidating larger volumes with fewer suppliers, you can negotiate better terms and get a more competitive pricing structure.
+By consolidating larger volumes with fewer suppliers, you can negotiate better terms and get a more competitive price picture.

 The market changes quickly.
-Suppliers adjust prices, and new players appear.
-Actively following up on your contracts is crucial.
+Suppliers adjust prices, and new players enter the market.
+Actively following up on your agreements is crucial.

 3. Compare suppliers continuously

-Differences in price between suppliers can be greater than many think.
-Comparing gives you better decision-making support.
+Price differences between suppliers can be larger than many think.
+Comparing gives you better decision-making data.

 4. Gain insight into your purchasing data